Green Party of Nova Scotia: Leadership

 Nick Wright of Halifax, Nova Scotia won its first contested leadership nomination race over Green Party of Canada candidate and organizer Sheila Richardson of Wolfville, Nova Scotia.

-In May 2007, Wright was replaced by Ken McGowan, but resigned in protest together with both his deputies in a constitutional struggle over unelected rival Ellen Durkee's presence on the executive – to be replaced by Durkee as interim leader.
+In May 2007, Wright was replaced by Ken McGowan.
+However, he resigned in protest together with both his deputies in a constitutional struggle over unelected rival Ellen Durkee's presence on the executive.
+McGowan was replaced by Durkee as interim leader.

 Ryan Watson was elected Leader of the Green Party of Nova Scotia on June 29, 2008.
 Watson, from Halifax, was unopposed and contested the 2009 Nova Scotia general election.
 The party failed to file financial paperwork with Elections Nova Scotia by the April deadline; however, when Watson resigned, he denied this was the reason.

 On October 31, 2009, John Percy was announced as the new leader of the Green Party of Nova Scotia following a leadership contest against Sebastian Ronin.
 Dawna Toews was Percy's running mate and thus became Deputy Leader of the party.
 However, Toews moved to Ontario in early 2010 and thus resigned her position.
 Kris MacLellan was chosen as Deputy Leader by Executive Committee vote in October 2011, prior to the AGM.
 Percy made a point of emphasizing politicians of other political stripes he admired, including Joe Clark, Ed Broadbent, Stephen Lewis and Peter Stoffer.

 After the 2013 Nova Scotia general election (in which it fielded only 16 candidates in 51 districts), the party was largely dormant and invisible in NS politics.
-Leader John Percy was also Veterans Affairs Critic in the Green Party of Canada Shadow Cabinet, and this was an active file during the Stephen Harper administration until its demise in the 2015 Canadian federal election.
+Leader John Percy was also Veterans Affairs Critic in the Green Party of Canada Shadow Cabinet; this was an active file during the Stephen Harper administration until its demise in the 2015 Canadian federal election.
 Percy resigned in 2015 and was replaced by interim leader Brynn Nheiley.

 The party was to hold a leadership convention on February 6, 2016; however, no one came forward to run for leader.